Here are the best AR SDK Kits for Android and iOS Development

 Augmented Reality or AR can be defined as the integration of the digital environment with the end user's environment in real-time.
 Augmented Reality is different from Virtual Reality as AR uses the existing environment to overlay new information over it whereas, the Virtual Reality builds a totally artificial environment.

-SDK stands for Software Development Kit/ Software Developer's Kit which is basically a combined set of programs that is used by a developer or programmer to write programs for applications.
+SDK stands for Software Development Kit/ Software Developer's Kit which is basically a combined set of programs that is used by an os and Android app development company to write programs for applications.
 A software development kit mainly consists of an editor, a compiler, a linker, a visual screen builder along with other necessary components.

 As we know that SDK, is a development kit that consists of instructions that further allow the programmer to develop applications.
 And APIs are those things which make the communication between applications possible.